-This report reflects the site visit of the master programme in Econometrics and Management Science of Erasmus University Rotterdam.
-The programme prepares students to independently apply econometric and management science techniques to complex real-life problems and to develop new models.
+This report reflects the site visit of the master programme in Economics and Business of Erasmus University Rotterdam.
+The programme prepares students for a professional or academic career in the broad field of economics.

 The institute

 The programme is part of Erasmus School of Economics (ESE), part of Erasmus University Rotterdam (EUR).
 The mission of EUR is to make a positive impact on societal challenges.
 EUR strives to understand and make progress towards solving complex societal challenges, with alignment in its core activities of education and research and in close cooperation with local and global partners.